 - It’s not uncommon for schools to charge for belt testing (although our school does not) or upsell programs often called Black Belt Clubs or maybe weapons classes

 - If the school does sparring, it is also good to ask when they would need gear, how much the gear costs and if you have to buy it from them; you don’t want to spend $200 on gear only to have your kid lose interest a month later.
-In our school we encourage students to wait at least 6 months before purchasing gear and even then only if they are in 2nd grade or above
+In our school, we encourage students to wait at least 6 months before purchasing gear and even then only if they are in 2nd grade or above

 - Ask the instructor to explain their teaching style and ask them what they love about teaching kids

 - These questions are designed to get them talking so you can hear what they are passionate about.
-Now don’t get me wrong, there are some great teachers who don’t have the gift of gab.
+Now don’t get me wrong, some great teachers don’t have the gift of gab.
 So if they don’t have a lot to say, that’s not necessarily a red flag, but if they do like to talk this is a great way to get a feel for their personality

 - How long does it take to earn a black belt in their martial arts school?

 - Don’t get me wrong; I don’t want you or your child to focus excessively on belts, but some schools offer a black belt in as little as 2 years and if that’s the case, run; don’t walk, to the nearest exit

 - Getting a black belt in just a couple of years will likely be VERY enticing to your child.
 However, it will mean a whole lot more if they truly earn it.
 To truly earn a black belt, in my opinion, should take a minimum of 6 years.
 And in many schools and arts, it can take up to 10 or longer